-Wylie Wong is a journalist based in Phoenix, Arizona.
+Wylie Wong is a journalist based in the San Francisco Bay Area.

 Before becoming a freelance writer, he was a business and technology reporter for CNET News.com, where he covered some of tech’s biggest players, including Microsoft, Oracle and Cisco Systems.
 At CNET, he won a national award for investigative reporting by the Society of Professional Journalists and was nominated for a Gerald Loeb Award for Distinguished Business and Financial Journalism.